4.3.1 Decentralised care

 Training

-• basic training by personnel level, during which training documents, protocols and treatment kits are distributed ;
+- Initial training appropriate to job level, during which training documents, monitoring and treatment protocols, and treatment kits are distributed

 Supervision